couchbase/couchbase-lite-android/README.md

 $ ./gradlew clean && ./gradlew connectedInstrumentTest
 ```

+_Warning:_ the full test suite takes a _long time_ (10mins?) because of some 1 minute waits in the Ektorp tests.
+You can tell it to just run the core tests (which are much faster) by running `./gradlew :CBLite:clean && ./gradlew :CBLite:connectedInstrumentTest` instead.

-NOTE: there's not yet a known way to run the tests via Android Studio.
+_Note:_ there's not yet a known way to run the tests via Android Studio.
 At the time of writing, was not yet supported by Android Studio.

 ## Wiki